Facebook ad metrics you need to track

 3. Click through rate

-The CTR might differ depending on your overall marketing objective and the industry.
+The CTR might differ depending on your marketing objective and the industry.
 Link clicks divided by impressions are used to calculate it.
 You may calculate the proportion of individuals who noticed your article and actually clicked on it by multiplying that number by 100.
 Organic posts often have a greater CTR than sponsored ones.
 A CTR of over 5% for an organic Newsfeed post and 1.5% for a sponsored post is considered good.
 Ask yourself what metrics and strategies you need to modify and tweak if your CTR starts to fall.
 This will ensure that you perform better.

 Impressions and frequency in Facebook ad metrics

-Examples of Facebook analytics that show how your advertisements are doing over time include impressions, reach, and frequency.
+Examples of Facebook analytics that show how your advertisements are doing over time include impressions, reach, or frequency.
 Reach will show you how many different individuals saw your advertising, Impressions will show you how many times it was displayed, and Frequency is just Impressions divided by Reach.
-In reality, if your advertisement received 50.000 impressions and reached 25.000 people, your frequency will be 2.The CTR would decline, and your possibility of converting those people would be substantially lower if they saw your advertisement more than four times from the same individual.
+Therefore, if your advertisement received 50.000 impressions and reached 25.000 people, your frequency is 2.
+The CTR would decline, and your possibility of converting those people would be substantially lower if they saw your advertisement more than four times from the same individual.

 4. Cost per conversion